buley/personal/src/content/biases.md

 > *"The first principle is that you must not fool yourself — and you are the easiest person to fool."* — Richard Feynman

+> *"It is the mark of an educated mind to be able to entertain a thought without accepting it." — Aristotle*

 *The mind is not just a tool; it's the master tool that shapes all others.
 Controlling your biases doesn't eliminate them—it weaponizes them.*

-I know that **my mind is my strongest weapon—but every weapon has its weaknesses.** Cognitive biases are not just flaws in thinking; they are **predictable patterns** that can be understood, leveraged, or corrected.
+I know that **my mind is my strongest weapon—but every weapon has its weaknesses.**

+Cognitive biases are not just flaws in thinking; they are **predictable patterns** that can be understood, leveraged, or corrected.

 My ability to **recognize, refine, and control these biases** determines whether they work **for me or against me.**

 ## 1. Biases I Am Most Susceptible To